braintrustdata/autoevals/README.md

 ## Custom Evaluation Prompts

-AutoEvals supports custom evaluation prompts for model-graded evaluation.
+Autoevals supports custom evaluation prompts for model-graded evaluation.
 To use them, simply pass in a prompt and scoring mechanism:

 ### Python